 Dinosaur Footprints and Eggs

-One particularly fascinating part of the preserved record of the dinosaurs is the extensive track ways and “nesting sites” with fossilized eggs.
-These remains have been a challenge to creationists and evolutionists alike.
+Explaining the dinosaur nesting sites and trackways has been a challenge to creationists and evolutionists alike.
 For creationists, the question has been how can there be activity on top of layers of strata supposedly laid down by the flood?
 Were dinosaurs walking around and laying eggs in the middle of the Noachian catastrophe?
 For evolutionists, there are multiple difficult issues to explain.
 During the past 20 years, dinosaur track ways have been discovered at over 1,500 locations from around the world, with the total number of tracks in the billions.
 But how were all these tracks preserved?
 Today’s animal tracks in mud are not fossilized.
 Instead, erosive processes rapidly erase them.
-In addition, the tracks are not meandering as typically would be expected.
-They are all moving in a straight line like a highway.
+In addition, the tracks are not meandering as usually would be expected.
+They are typically all moving in a straight line like a highway.
 And there are almost no juvenile tracks (as if only the mature healthy animals were still surviving and able to flee ahead of the catastrophe that fossilized the tracks).
 There is a puzzling absence of tracks from stegosaurs, ankylosaurs and ceratopsians.
 These heavy, armored reptiles would be poor swimmers and slow to flee.
 Hence, it would not be expected that they would have survived the initial waves that laid down those sedimentary layers that recorded these footprint trace fossils.
 Fossilized trackways are made by dinosaurs with a body plan built for swimming.